Severe Thunderstorm Warning issued for Sherman by NWS - News Break

 Severe Thunderstorm Warning issued for Sherman by NWS

-Effective: 2021-07-08 21:07:00 CDT Expires: 2021-07-08 22:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with these storms.
+Effective: 2021-07-08 20:53:00 CDT Expires: 2021-07-08 22:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Large hail and damaging winds and continuous cloud to ground lightning is occurring with these storms.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Sherman A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 900 PM MDT FOR WESTERN SHERMAN COUNTY At 804 PM MDT, severe thunderstorms were located along a line extending from 12 miles north of Ruleton to 3 miles north of Kanorado, moving southeast at 35 mph.
+Target Area: Sherman The National Weather Service in Goodland has issued a * Severe Thunderstorm Warning for Northeastern Kit Carson County in east central Colorado Western Sherman County in northwestern Kansas * Until 900 PM MDT. * At 753 PM MDT, severe thunderstorms were located along a line extending from 7 miles southeast of Bonny Reservoir to 7 miles northwest of Kanorado to 3 miles northeast of Burlington, moving southeast at 35 mph.
 HAZARD...70 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
 IMPACT...Expect considerable tree damage.
-Damage is likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Ruleton and Goodland.
-This includes Interstate 70 in Kansas between mile markers 0 and 26.
+Damage is likely to mobile homes, roofs, and outbuildings. * Severe thunderstorms will be near Kanorado around 805 PM MDT.
+Ruleton around 820 PM MDT.
+Goodland around 830 PM MDT.
+This includes the following highways Interstate 70 in Kansas between mile markers 0 and 26.
+Interstate 70 in Colorado between mile markers 438 and 450.
+Highway 385 between mile markers 187 and 196.
 HAIL...0.75IN WIND...70MPHalerts.weather.gov

 Comments / 0